 White meat or dark meat?
 I’m definitely a wing and dark meat gal, preferring the juicier, more flavorful, more tender and harder-to-overcook parts of the chicken.
 I think most Asians prize the dark meat (I know it’s a gross generalization, but I’ve never met an Asian who didn’t like dark meat!)
-Scott, on the other hand, is breast meat …
+Scott, on the other hand, is breast meat all …

 (Video) Vietnamese Spring Rolls with Slow Cooker Orange Coriander Pork.
 Simple slow cooker recipe!
 Watch step by step video on how to roll Vietnamese Spring Rolls.